luke2533/Project-2-HydraPC/README.md

 User needs:
 1. Accessibility for users
-2. Working contact/sign up page
+2. Responsive contact form page
-3. Pre built PC finder (Questionnaire thing)
+3. Custom PC part tracker
-4. Custom PC part picker
+4. Custom PC price tracker
-5. Total price that adds up the selected parts
+5. Build custom PC selector
-6. Images and links of the PC parts
+6. Images and info of the PC parts
 7. Company contact info
+8. Save PC part list
+9. Checkout page

 #### 1.2.2 How the user needs are met

-1. Alt tags for videos and images, text transcript, colour contrast, form labels, clear feedback for required forms fields * and device support.
+1. Alt tags for videos and images, text transcript, colour contrast, form labels, clear feedback for required forms fields * and device support
-2. Contact/sign up page that sends and automated email to say that they have completed their sign up or complaint.
+2. Contact page that sends and automated email to confirm that their enquiry had been received
-3. A set of questions (form) that's goal is to find out the budget, wants and needs of the user to find them a pre-built computer.
-4. Sections with lists of computer parts that the user can select to create a PC.
+3. The user's selected parts a stored in a list for the user to see as they build their PC
-5. Each computer part has value (price) which is added together each time a part is selected.
+4. Selected parts each have a value (price) that is added or subtracted when a part is selected or changed
+5. The user can pick parts from 9 sections each with different hardware
-6. Images and links to the hardware’s website will be provided.
+6. Images and information about the hardware will be provided
-7. Company contact information.
+7. Company contact information
+8. The user will be able to enter their email and name to send an email with their custom PC’s specs
+9. A page where the users custom PC’s price will display with a small overview of the product and a form for the user to complete the order

 ### 1.3 Developer and business goals